DharminB/p3dx_motionplanner/README.md

 This is a fork from https://github.com/meco-group/omg-tools

-The scripts folder contains the original scripts along with simplified version of the motionplanner
+The src folder contains the original scripts along with simplified version of the motionplanner

 dyn_single_motionplanner provides real time feedback when running holonomic vehicle but becomes